-The CELPIP Preparation Program has been developed by CELPIP experts to assist test takers to maximize their performance on test day.
-The program focuses on language skills and test-taking strategies that will help test takers demonstrate their true level of English language proficiency on the CELPIP Test.
+The CELPIP Preparation Program has been developed by CELPIP experts to assist test takers and ensure they maximize their performance and demonstrate their true level of English language on the test day.
+The program focuses on improving students’ language skills and helping them better understand the test format, style and expectations.

 Benefits of Taking the CELPIP Preparation Program

 Become familiar with the test format and performance expectations

 Learn about the question types and how to respond to them

 Sharpen your English skills